 Subcommittees

-The chairs of Senate standing committees may appoint ad hoc committees and may select their members in consultation with the Chair of the Senate Council.
-Such a subcommittee must be chaired by a member of the parent committee.
+The chairs of Senate standing committees may appoint ad hoc subcommittees but must select their members in consultation with the Chair of the Senate Council.
+Such a subcommittee must be chaired by a member of the parent committee and the Senate Council shall determine the chair.
+[US: 9/11/2023]

 Reporting to the Senate